orange-cloudfoundry/cassandra-deployment/README.md

 human convenience only, so they are definitely not required for a Cassandra cluster to properly work.
 They are even not recommended in production, as they can provide a larger attack surface to intruders.

-## `scale-vms-and-disks.yml`

-This helps defining different VM type and persistent disk type for all VMs of the Cassandra cluster.

 ## `latest-versions.yml`